MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - `mdatp diagnostic real-time-protection-statistics` now supports two other switches:
   - `--sort`: sorts the output descending by total number of files scanned
   - `--top N`: displays the top N results (only works if `--sort` is also specified)
-- Performance improvements (specifically for when `YARN` is used) & bug fixes
+- Performance improvements (specifically for when `YARN` is used) & Product improvements